-4. Reaching under the tractor, slide the PTO coupler tube onto the deck drive shaft (align arrow decals), then install the coupler quick disconnect onto the tractor PTO drive shaft.
-Refer to the PTO Shaft Connection and Connect Coupler to Tractor PTO photos.
+- Reaching under the tractor, slide the PTO coupler tube onto the deck drive shaft (align arrow decals), then install the coupler quick disconnect onto the tractor PTO drive shaft. - Remove Installation Tool from quick disconnect ring and make sure the ring has "snapped" securely on the spline shaft.